---

 To create an Excel connector, create a new service, and choose it from the Service Type Box:

 Next, on the config tab, we will set the file storage service.
 If you have already setup an, e.g. AWS S3 API, then this service will be available to you.
-For this example, we will use the local file storage service, and we will put our Excel file in /opt/dreamfactory/storage/app
+For this example, we will use the local file storage service, and we will put our Excel file in `/opt/dreamfactory/storage/app` which means we will set the container path as `/` (the ‘root’ of where DreamFactory will look for locally stored files).
+You can also upload a spreadsheet directly using the `Browse` button:

 The location of our Excel File.

-And after configuring our Role and generating an API Key we can interact with it.
-The below is a GET
+And after configuring our [Role](../generating-a-database-backed-api/#creating-a-role) and generating [an API Key](../generating-a-database-backed-api/#creating-an-application) we can interact with it.
+The below is a `GET` call to `/api/v2/<excelServiceName>/_spreadsheet/<excelFilename>`:

 Was this page helpful?